raghakot/keras-vis/README.md

 See this article for details about GANs in general: [Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](https://arxiv.org/abs/1511.06434)

-GAN regularizer is currently a work in progress.
-Check back in a days.
+*GAN regularizer is currently a work in progress.
+Check back in a few days.*

 At this point, it might be fun to see the effect of total variation regularizer.
 The following images are generated with `tv_weight=0`